mapkidd/FileWarehouse/README.md

 **Welcome to the File Warehouse!**

+this is a small program i coded in python

+that took about 3 days to make

+its an archive manager for a custom file type

+that i made called Crates

+i know its currently just a .zip reskin, but

+once i add some of the planned features its

+gonna be quite cool (i have alot of them lol)

 not much else to say here lmao, just know that

 OSX (Mac) and Linux support is coming soon ;)